losnoco/Cog/README.md

 The original HeSuVi project is located [here](https://sourceforge.net/projects/hesuvi/).

 ADDENDUM - 2022-02-01

 I've replaced the resampler with libsoxr, with no quality control settings exposed.

+ADDENDUM - 2022-03-03

+I've replaced the resampler yet again.
+This time, with [R8Brain](https://github.com/avaneev/r8brain-free-src), using the 24 bit preset, since the player doesn't go over the depth of 24 bit integer or 32 bit floating point, and outputs 32 bit floating point.
+It still processes the resampler in 64 bits, though.